jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

 {% endcodeblock %}

 The last serializer is the `struct_serializer`.
 This one is trickier.
 Structures are adapted as `Boost::Fusion` sequences by the boilerplate we defined above.
 A sequence is basically a vector, except each element can have a different type.
 In this case, the type/value pairs correspond directly with the members of the structure, and we can iterate over these members.

-It would be fairly straightforward to treat the sequence similar to a container by using `boost::fusion::for_each`, so instead lets keep things interesting and use recursion.
+We will accomplish this through recursion.

 Before we get to the serializer, lets define some wrappers for interacting with the sequences in a friendlier way.
 We can get properties of the sequence as a whole, or we can get properties of a certain element in the sequence by using it's index.
 You can even get an element's member name and member type as a string (which is very handy when writing an XML serializer):